* U.S. Q1 GDP revised up to 1.2 percent

 * Lead of UK PM May's Conservatives drops in YouGov poll

-* Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh (Updates with U.S. market open, changes dateline from LONDON)
+* Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh (Updates prices, market activity and comments to U.S. afternoon trading)

-The dollar index, which tracks the greenback against six major rivals, was up 0.11 percent to 97.357, after rising to a high of 97.512, its strongest since May 19.
+The dollar index, which tracks the greenback against six major rivals, was up 0.18 percent to 97.423, after rising to a one-week high of 97.548, earlier in the session.

 The U.S. economy slowed less than initially thought in the first quarter.
-Gross domestic product increased at a 1.2 percent annual rate instead of the 0.7 percent pace reported last month.
+Gross domestic product increased at a 1.2 percent annual rate instead of the 0.7 percent pace reported last month, the Commerce Department said on Friday.

 "The GDP figure was a pleasant surprise.
 I dont think markets were looking for a revision this big," said Sireen Harajli, FX strategist at Mizuho in New York.